BYUHPC/sci-comp-course/project/phase7.md

 # Phase 7: MPI

 In this assignment you'll parallelize your solver with [MPI](../readings/mpi.md).
-You can use the C bindings [like in the example code](https://github.com/BYUHPC/sci-comp-course-example-cxx/blob/main/src/MountainRangeMPI.hpp), or [MPL](https://github.com/rabauke/mpl) if you prefer more idiomatic bindings or are familiar with it.
+You can use [MPL](https://github.com/rabauke/mpl) [like in the example code](https://github.com/BYUHPC/sci-comp-course-example-cxx/blob/main/src/MountainRangeMPI.hpp), or the C bindings if you're more familiar with them.

 Performance requirements are less stringent than in previous phases to account for inter-node communication--the program must run on `2d-medium-in.wo` in 30 seconds given 4 processes on one full `m9` node and 4 processes on another.
 In a job with two full `m9` nodes, you can launch 4 processes per node with: